Eight-Mansions/Kowai-Shashin/release/Kowai Shashin README.txt

 - To unlock all the album entries, you must complete the game three times, with each pass unlocking more entires.
 The game gets more challenging each time, so beware...

+## Changelog ##
+v1.1
+- Fixed a bug where the save file name was too long for the PS1 memory card manager
+- Fixed various typos and grammatical issues

 ## Credits ##
 SnowyAria - Translation, game hacking